aronlebani/nanohttp/README.md

 # nanohttp

-`nanohttp` is a small library to parse http requests and build valid http responses.
+`nanohttp` is a small zero-dependency library to parse http requests and build valid http responses.

 It is intended purely as an implementation of the HTTP protocol, and therefore does not handle things like routing, json serialization and deserialization, or building a HTTP server.